mikelemilia/ped-conformational-analysis/README.md

 This class, named `PedFeatures`, takes care of the whole second task workflow.
 In detail, once an instance is initialized, the workflow is the following:

+- firstly, class method `choice_maker` is called.
+Initially it loads (or if not present, compute) the models features of corresponding to the first task with `load_models_files`: as a matter of fact, if the features files have not been generated within the first task, the program will automatically generate them (but will not perform the first task analysis steps).
-- firstly, class method `choice_maker` is called in order to check whether features files should be generated or loaded (as before).
+  The function then checks whether ped features files should be generated or loaded (as happens in the first task).
 The only difference is the folder within each feature file is saved that is `data/ped-features` and the name of the file that now is simply `PEDxxxxx_features.csv`

-- class method `global_dendrogram` is called in order to plot the weighted distance between pair of ensembles with respect of a global metric that can be found inside `global_metric` method
+- class method `global_dendrogram` is called in order to plot the weighted distance between a pair of ensembles with respect of a global metric that can be found inside `global_metric` method

 - then the same metric is applied inside the class method `global_heatmap` in order to obtain the pairwise difference of ensembles

-- in order to compare our results with only the adoption of a plain RMSD metric, we used `distance_matrix_med_rmsd_peds` class method

 - finally, class method `local_metric` is called in order to plot how variable a residue is with respect to all the other ensambles